 This is Not Over: California Has Filed a Lawsuit Against the Trump Administration

 California is one of several states that have filed a lawsuit against the Trump Administration to block the addition of a citizenship question.
 On January 7th, California’s lawsuit officially got underway.
 Should the states challenging the citizenship question prevail, it could still be removed from the 2020 census.
 That would be a considerable victory for immigrants, for Southern Californians, and for Latino-Americans — all of whom are all likely to be adversely affected by the Trump Administration’s rule change.

 Get Help From Our Los Angeles Immigration Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, we fight for the legal rights of immigrants and their family members.
+At the Goldstein Immigration Lawyers, we fight for the legal rights of immigrants and their family members.
 If you or your loved one needs immigration law help, please call us today at (213) 262-2000 or contact us through our website.
 Consultations are always fully confidential.
 From our office in Los Angeles, we serve communities throughout Southern California.